Inverness Highlands South, Florida

 Inverness Highlands South is a census-designated place (CDP) in Citrus County, Florida, United States.
 As of the 2020 census, the population was 6,698, up from 6,542 at the 2010 census.
 It is part of the Homosassa Springs, Florida Metropolitan Statistical Area.

 Geography

-Inverness Highlands South is located in eastern Citrus County at (28.799492, -82.330549), along the southern border of the city of Inverness, the county seat.
+Inverness Highlands South is located in eastern Citrus County along the southern border of the city of Inverness, the county seat.
 The western edge of the CDP runs along the border of Withlacoochee State Forest.

 According to the United States Census Bureau, the CDP has a total area of 14.6 km2, of which 0.03 km2, or 0.21%, is water.